 New Zealand's natural beauty will take your breath away more than the walking will.

 Why do a walking holiday in New Zealand?
 Because where else can you spend the morning hiking up to a hanging glacier followed by wine tasting at a boutique cellar door?
 Where else can you walk through forests of sweet-smelling manuka trees to the song of bellbirds, or listen to ancient Maori stories of how the mountains and rivers were created?
-From exploring secluded bays and natural pools in Abel Tasman National Park to discovering the stunning Marlborough Sounds on the Queen Charlotte Track, a New Zealand walking tour will show you why so many travelers fall in love with this country.
+From exploring secluded bays and natural pools in Abel Tasman National Park to discovering the stunning Marlborough Sounds on the Queen Charlotte Track, a New Zealand walking tour will show you why so many travellers fall in love with this country.

 Our New Zealand hiking tours & walking holidays